-Please turn off your cell phone, remove your watch, and stow them away in your backpack, book bag, or purse before class begins and leave them in your bag throughout the class-unless I ask you to use your phone to complete an assignment in class.
-Technology will be used to take in-class quizzes, and it may be used for accessing e-books, but if it is used for purposes other than those just stated, it is no longer acceptable to use in the classroom.
-If it is used for other purposes, you will be asked to log off and close it.
+Please turn off your cell phone and stow it away in your backpack, book bag, or purse before class begins and leave it in your bag throughout the class-unless I ask you to use it to complete an assignment in class.
+Technology will be used to take in-class quizzes, and it may be used for taking notes and to access e-books, but if it is used for purposes other than LIT 3025 classroom work, it is no longer acceptable to use in the classroom.
+If it is used for other purposes, you may be asked to log off or put your phone away, and the same will be the case with a computer.
 Again, please be responsible for your actions and considerate of others in this professional and academic environment and enable yourself to engage fully in the course by keeping yourself free from distraction.